 He could look at a product, size up the research, and extrapolate a USP that no client had ever considered.
 He was an expert at positioning, 30 years before the term was ever invented.
 Strategically, his work was brilliant.

-His idea has evolved over the years, and ad agencies everywhere have conjured up their own version of the USP… There’s the ESP: Emotional Selling Proposition.
+There’s the ESP: Emotional Selling Proposition.
 The OSP: Organizational Selling Proposition.
 The Brand Selling Proposition and even the HSP: Holistic Selling Proposition.
-Regardless of the acronym, there’s power in the idea…

-Here are the rules that Rosser Reeves lived by
+Here are the rules that Rosser Reeves lived by:

-• Stick to one idea only.
+• When you have a USP, stick to one idea only.

 Reeves was adamant about adhering to one simple USP in advertising that the viewer could easily absorb.
 He didn’t throw three ideas into a 30-second ad!
-It’s branding basics that still ring true today.
+That’s branding basics that still ring true today.

-Back then, his Unique Selling Propositions really were unique.
 For Colgate Reeves devised the claim “Cleans your breath as it cleans your teeth.”
 In reality, every toothpaste does that, but Colgate was the first to make the claim.
-Reeves hammered that idea home over and over and over again on network television.
-He never deviated from that message, and it worked.

 Your pitch needs to be honed down to seven words or less.
 Like you’re doing a billboard… You can’t have two or three ideas on a billboard or in a social media post, for that matter.
 Keep it simple.